-We've all encountered difficult people in our workplace that we've been forced to deal with whether we like it or not.
+Everyone's encountered a difficult person in their workplace that they've been forced to deal with whether they like it or not.
 These bad apples come in all shapes and sizes and tend to throw the office into disarray with their contrived outbursts, bouts of conniving, or inter-office micromanaging.
 In The Schmuck in My Office: How to Deal Effectively with Difficult People at Work, co-author Dr. Jody J. Foster explains how to deal with ding dongs at work by exploring the personality traits behind their disruptions.

 "I don't think people wake up in the morning and say, 'I'm going to be disruptive today,'" says the clinical professor of psychiatry at the University of Pennsylvania.
 "A lot of what causes conflicts at work is just that people have personalities, and they bring those personalities to work with them.
 Sometimes that doesn't meld well with the culture that they're in or perhaps the particular group they're working with, so conflicts happen."

-The potential for discord is ever present in the workplace, which can be competitive, stressful, or downright toxic.
-Foster has come up with a list of archetypes that by no means account for every type of person in the world but does capture the ones she's encountered in her research on interpersonal problems.
-As a psychiatrist, Foster attacks the issue diagnostically, but she's not making actual diagnoses.
-Instead, she's looking at the various traits people bring to the table and examining how to stop workplace beef before it starts.
+The potential for discord is ever-present in the workplace, which can be competitive, stressful, or downright toxic.
+Foster has come up with a list of archetypes that by no means account for every type of person in the world, but does capture the ones she's encountered in her research on interpersonal problems.
+As a psychiatrist, Dr. Foster attacks the issue diagnostically, but she's not making actual diagnoses.
+Instead, she's looking at the various traits people bring to the table, and examining how to stop workplace beef before it starts.

 "There's value in categorizing people," she says.
 "The fact is people with similar traits tend to act in similar ways.
 If you can get your arms around that, not in a punitive way to diagnose them or pigeonhole them, but just to try and get the underpinnings figured out, then you can really make an impact."